daattali/daattali.github.io/draft-shiny-data-storage.md

 }

 loadData <- function() {
+  # Get a list of all files
   files <- listBucket(s3BucketName)$Key
   files <- as.character(files)
+  # Read all files into a list
   data <- lapply(files, function(x) {
       raw <- getFile(s3BucketName, x, virtual = TRUE)
       read.csv(text = raw, stringsAsFactors = FALSE)
   })
+  # Concatenate all data together into one data.frame
   data <- do.call(rbind, data)
   data
 }